pseudolanguagecompiler/pseudo_c/README.md

 ## 🧑‍💻 Contributors

-We're actively looking for contributors to join our core development team to get this idea off the ground.
+We're actively looking for contributors and/or core developers to get this idea off the ground (hoping to give each core developer an email address once website is built)

 - Core developer — *LydiaQ*
 - Proofs & semantics — *coming soon, done in jupyter notebook to start*